lucky-ivanius/snipe-tg-private-link/README.md

 python bot.py --api_id=<api_id> --api_hash=<api_hash> --channel=<channel>
 ```

+> Disclaimer: when running for the first time, you will be prompted to authenticate your Telegram account.
+The authentication process (phone number, verification code, and 2FA password if enabled) is handled automatically by the Telethon library.
+You only need to follow the prompts in the terminal.

+#### Cleanup

 To remove your Telegram session, simply delete the `auth` folder in the current directory.

 ## Disclaimer